SAP-samples/teched2022-AD160/exercises/SPA_AcquireBotFromStore/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1 - Exercise 1 Description.

 In this exercise, we will create...